 Trailrunning

 Who made plans for the new year last New Year's Eve?
 Eating healthier, cycling to work more often instead of taking the car, trying out new sports?
-Yes, there are countless reasons why you don't tackle a certain project after all.
+And yet, for every resolution there is a ready-made excuse.
 Too expensive, too complex, too time-consuming.
-Even for the trail running project, you could think of enough excuses not to start it after all.
-High time to change that.
+The same goes for trail project - there are plenty of excuses out there.
+But what if you simply ignored them and hit the trails instead?

 Bei ihrem ersten Trailrun, versucht die Autorin über Steine zu springen

 But first, let's answer the question of what exactly trail running is.
 Even though jogging and trail running have a lot in common, not all running is the same.
 The two sports differ primarily in terms of the terrain.
-As the name suggests, trail running involves running on a trail.
-Instead of running on paved roads, you run on paths, climbs and narrow forest trails.
+As the name suggests, trail running involves running on an off-road trail.
+Instead of running on tarmac, you run on dirt.

 However, there are numerous myths surrounding trail running that are worth taking a closer look at and scrutinising.

-Myth 1: Trail running is always steeply uphill
+Myth 1: Trail running is always up, up, up

 A trail can be steep.
 Really steep.
 But it doesn't have to be.
-There are also a number of routes where you hardly cover any metres in altitude.
+There are also a number of routes which are more or less flat.
 Trails are not only found in alpine terrain, but also in forests and meadows.
-However, the route profile is usually at least slightly hilly.
-However, you hardly notice the ups and downs due to the changing ground conditions.
+However, the routes used for trail running are usually at least slightly undulating.
+With changing conditions underfoot, you will often be less aware of the ups and downs than when running on the road.
 Looking at the data on your sports watch after the session can be a positive surprise.
-However, if you like the steep, you'll also find the steep.
+However, if you like to push yourself to the limit on steep slopes, you will find plenty of those here in Tyrol.

 Conclusion: Trails come in all shapes and sizes.
 If you like it steep, you'll find the right trail just as much as someone who only wants to gain a few metres in altitude.
 What all trails have in common: Lots of variety.